Lara Macgregor: Directing

-Acting career
+Acting

 Macgregor has played leading roles in many productions at the Court Theatre, including Lady Macbeth in Macbeth (2016), Thilde Forster in Michelanne Forster's Don't Mention Casablanca (2010), When the Rain Stops Falling by Andrew Bovell (2014) - all three directed by Ross Gumbley; M'Lynn in Steel Magnolias (2017, director Gregory Cooper), Annie Wilkes in Misery (2018, director Dan Bain) and Fran in Things I Know To Be True by Andrew Bovell (2021, director Shane Bosher).
 The latter play had a season at Circa Theatre in Wellington, where Macgregor has also appeared in Di and Viv and Rose by Amelia Bullmore (2020, directed by Stephanie McKellar-Smith) and Burn Her by Sam Brooks (2019, directed by Katherine McRae).
 She played Rosemary in John Patrick Shanley's Outside Mullingar (2015, Fortune Theatre, director Lisa Warrington).

 She has appeared in a number of film and TV shows, including Clickbait (Netflix, 2021), an eight-part thriller miniseries, and This Town (2020).